Glider Cheatsheet

 Problem

-I want to check if a function does any msg.sender validations.
+I want to check if a function has any msg.sender validations.

 Solution